leoarthurwall/countries/README.md

 This project covered a number of learning points, some of which are new areas.

 ### ARRAY METHODS
-  - filter - filter through API data and create a new array with desired output.
+  - Filter - filter through API data and create a new array with the desired output.
-  - Map - iterate through the array that then enables you to display the desired content of that array, for instance, the countries on the main screen.
+  - Map - iterate through the array that then displays the desired content of that array, for instance, the countries on the main screen.

 ![Search Output Image](public/images/searchOutput.png)

 ### Hooks
 - useContext - Tidy way to manage the state and functions and then distribute them throughout the app where needed.
 - useEffect - used for the API fetch request to fetch the data upon page render.
-- useState - used to store the the various data, which can then be used throughout the app.
+- useState - used to store the various data, which can then be used throughout the app.

 ### Event Handling
-- close element when clicking anywhere outside of it - dropdown & input menus, and country modal.
+- close an element when clicking anywhere outside of it - dropdown & input menus, and country modal.

 ### toggle color themes
 - create a light and dark theme on the app compoent, wrap the app in a theme provider, pass in the themes as props to the styled components, toggle theme with state and a ternary Operator.